 - A giraffe has up to 18 inches (45 cm) long tongue.

-- It is dark purple-black in color and covered with taste buds.
+- It is dark purple-black and covered with taste buds.

-- The dark color probably provides protection from sunburn.
+- The dark color probably protects from sunburn.

 - It is prehensile due to which they can easily grasp foliage.

 - A giraffe also uses its tongue for cleaning and grooming its neck, ears, and nostrils.

 - Giraffes have hard and thick skin covered with short, soft, and fine hair or fur.